microsoft/accessibility-insights-windows/docs/AddUnitTests.md

     // code using Fakes
     #endif
     ```

+**Note:** You will need to perform the edits to the project file in a text editor.
+You can do this in Visual Studio by doing the following:

+1. Right click the project in the solution view and select "Unload project".
+2. Right click the project in the solution view and select "Edit [Project name].vcsproj".
+3. Make changes to the project file as text.
+4. right click the project in the solution view and select "Reload project".

 **Note:** If every test in a single file uses Fakes, it is acceptable to compile the file conditionally rather than surrounding the code in a `#if FAKES_SUPPORTED` block.
 To include/exclude an entire file which uses Fakes, add a condition to the files `Compile` tag in the project file as follows: